 My desire was to look from the outside in.
 I was not a very well-adjusted adolescent.
-There was quite some trauma in my youth, which left me quite inadequate in dealing with social events, so I brought a camera as a frame between me and others.
+There was quite some trauma in my youth, which left me pretty inadequate in dealing with social events, so I brought a camera as a frame between me and others.

 During school holidays I worked in a milk factory and I saved enough money to buy a very cheap and not so great Russian camera, called Zenith-E. The body of this SLR was great, but the lens was a disaster.

 My father was a train enthusiast and an alcoholic.
 We had a hard time communicating.

 I knew that I had to make great photographs of trains to get closer to him, so I photographed an awful lot of train scenes to please him.

 This particular photograph was made in the winter of 1971, our last holiday as a family before I fled home at the age of 16.

 Once I was on my own, I discovered photographing my girlfriend in harsh lighting conditions.
 The photo with dark black background, made in 1973 is the mother of all studio photographs I would make later on in my life.
 Of course, it was not made with professional lighting equipment, just with one bulb of 100 Watt, but I would stick to black backgrounds most of my career, simply because it puts all emphasis on the person portrayed.

 Yes, despite all the nudity in my work, I look at myself as a portrait photographer.
 As I have often stated: ‘If a nose of the person portrayed tells us something about his or her character, why would any other body part be less informative?’